wylu1037/wylu1037.github.io/content/blog/go/goroutines-and-channels.md

     fmt.Println(result)
 }
 ```
-> At this point, your code will deadlock, like so: {{< font index="0" text="fatal error: all goroutines are asleep - deadlock!">}}.
+> At this point, your code will deadlock, like so: {{< font "ornage" "fatal error: all goroutines are asleep - deadlock!">}}.
 Your code will never finish as that value will never arrive.

 There’s another way to receive values, and that’s by using a select like so:
 ```go